Christoph33one/post-plan-travel/README.md

 # Custom components
 ### HeroImageComponent:
-The HeroImage component allows you to showcase visually appealing images or banners in your website.
+The HeroImage component allows you to showcase visually appealing images or banners in the website.
 It helps in grabbing the user's attention and creating a memorable first impression.

 ![](src/assets/readme-images/hero-image.png)

 ### CategoryIcon:
-The CategoryIcon component allows you to display icons and links related to different categories on your website.
+The CategoryIcon component allows you to display icons and links related to different categories on the website.
 It improves the user experience by providing intuitive visual cues and easy navigation.

 ![](src/assets/readme-images/catergory-items.png)